Physiotherapy for Sciatica / Spinal Disc Prolapse

 What is Sciatica?

 When the sciatic nerve becomes compressed or irritated, it can cause pain, numbness, tingling, and weakness in the affected leg.
+At Prohealth Sports and Spinal Hong Kong, many of our clients with sciatica experience sciatic nerve pain in different ways.
+The intensity and frequency range from person to person.

 Causes and Symptoms of Sciatica